Shannon Ferry: Services

+History

 Before the introduction of the service the quickest way to travel between the two locations was via Limerick city, a 137 km journey.
 The service therefore saves hours on the travel time between Kerry and West Clare.
 It is a popular tourist route as it is the fastest route between the popular tourist destinations of Kerry (i.e. Dingle, Killarney) and north to Clare (i.e. The Cliffs of Moher, The Burren) and Galway (i.e. Galway City, Connemara).
 The River Shannon is the largest and deepest river in the British Isles, so a bridge would be difficult and costly to build.